 And her daughter, Wandrea “Shaye” Moss, told the committee that she had to leave her job as an election worker after a decade, leave her home and go into hiding—as advised by the FBI—and became deeply depressed.
 But she was most upset because of the threats made by Trump’s thugs to her grandmother—who called her in a panic when his foot soldiers barged into her house seeking to make a “citizens’ arrest” of her and her mother.

 “It was my fault for putting my family in this situation,” she said, referring to her work as an election official.

 “It wasn’t your fault,” Schiff replied.

-But on Tuesday morning, Trump was back at it – putting false words into another witness’s mouth, as if nothing mattered except his return to power.
+But that morning, Trump was back at it—putting false words into another witness’s mouth, as if nothing mattered except his return to power.